Our Staff

 Christian education has been a part of my life since preschool and I am so thankful for it!
 I look forward to all the good things God has planned for all the children, families, and staff each and every school year.

 Hi, my name is Melissa Eberhardt.
 I am a graduate of Concordia University Wisconsin in Mequon with a degree in Early Childhood Education and a minor in Theater.
-This is my 21st year teaching and my 19th year at Concordia.
+This is my 23 rd year teaching and my 21 st year at Concordia.
 I have taught Kindergarten, 1 st grade, and 2 nd grade as well as teaching a half day 3 rd grade and 5 th -6 th combination.
+I strive to create a supportive and fun learning environment where the children aren’t afraid to take risks and make mistakes.
+We work to persevere through our challenges during the school year and celebrate successes both large and small.

-Hi, my name is Hope Bosak, and I look forward to helping your child learn and grow in my position as kindergarten aide, assisting Mrs. Eberhardt for the second year.
-Seeing the joy in children’s eyes, as they succeed in mastering new skills and knowledge is a priceless gift.
-We get to witness this every day in our classroom, as knowledge is built upon more and more each day.
-The difference in the children’s knowledge between the beginning and the end of the year is so exciting to be a part of and observe.
-The love and care they receive here will assist them in being the best they can be!
+Seeing the joy in children’s eyes, as they succeed in mastering new skills and growing their intelligence, is a priceless gift.
+We get to witness this every day in our classroom, as their knowledge is built upon more and more each day.
+The difference in the

 Personally, I had many years of experience as a Concordia parent, from 2005-2021, as both my son and daughter graduated from this great school.
 I’ve also referred many families here, when my opinion was asked about what would be a great school.
-As the owner/operator of a state licensed home-based Christian Child Care for 25 years, I would only recommend a school that I felt strongly about, since the bond with these families was very strong.

 Hi!
 My name is Lori Ratkovec.
 I am a graduate of Concordia University Wisconsin where I earned a bachelor’s degree in Lutheran Elementary Education and two minors in Spanish and Theology.

-Hi my name is Laura Knoch and this is my 2nd year as the first-grade aide.
-I am very excited to assist Mrs. Lori Ratkovec and to get to know all the new 1st grade students!
 I grew up attending Lutheran schools and I’ve been a resident of Racine all my life.
-I’ve been married 31 years and have two adult children and I’m also a dog mom!
+I’ve been married 33 years and have two adult children and I’m also a dog mom!
 I enjoy going on walks with my dog, reading my daily devotions, swimming, doing crafts, and spending time with my family!
-Before I started working here I had the pleasure of working at a Christian child care center as the assistant and I am looking forward to this school year and helping the students grow in their faith!

 I was born and raised in Racine, Wi.
 After my very first organ lesson I remember telling my mom that I was going to be in that exact same room teaching someday.
 At the age of 16 my instructor started giving me my own beginning piano and organ students to teach.
 When she became ill, I was asked to take on her students.
 By 17 years of age, I was in that same exact room teaching 6 days out of the week with a load of 60 students.
 I managed to graduate high school that same year as a junior.
 I have been teaching ever since, 27 years.